Body: Hatchback Year: 17/17

 Market and Model

-The ZOE is offered in three basic trim levels: 'Expression Nav' (which has the old 22kW battery) and 'Dynamique Nav' and 'Signature Nav' (which have the new Z.E.40 battery).
+The ZOE model is offered in two main trim levels with the latest Z.E.
+40 battery - 'Dynamique Nav' and 'Signature Nav'.
 There are two ways to buy.
 You can either pay a lower up-front price and lease the battery on a monthly basis.
 Or buy your ZOE outright.
-If you go for the lease approach, you're looking at paying around £14,000 for the 'Expression Nav' 22kW variant or around £18,000 for the 'Dynamique Nav' Z.E.
+If you go for the lease approach, you're looking at paying around £18,500 (after deduction of the government Plug-in Car Grant) for the 'Dynamique Nav' Z.E.
 40 version.
 Plus you'll then have a monthly battery lease payment that will vary depending on your projected mileage which can be anything from 4,500 miles pa to 10,500 miles pa.
-That monthly payment could be anything from around £50 to £90 per month for the 22kW model to around £60 to £110 a month for the Z.E.40 variant.
-If you don't want all that complication and simply want to buy your ZOE outright, then you're looking at paying around £19,000 for the base 22kW 'Expression Nav' variant or around £23,500 if you choose the extra range of the Z.E.40 'Dynamique Nav' model.
-All the total purchase price figures just quoted, whether as part of the battery lease scheme or as part of outright purchase, are after the £4,500 government Plug-in Car Grant has been subtracted from the original total asking figure.
-All derivatives feature the multimedia system, R-Link, as standard.
-To enable drivers to control its functions without taking their eyes off the road, R-Link features a big seven-inch display, steering wheel-mounted controls and voice recognition.
+That monthly payment could be anything from around £60 to £110 a month for the Z.E.40 variant.
+If you don't want all that complication and simply want to buy your ZOE outright, then you're looking at paying around £24,000 (after deduction of the government Plug-in Car Grant) to get the range of the Z.E.40 'Dynamique Nav' model.
+In both cases, your dealer will offer you the opportunity to spend around £700 more to get the 'Q90' faster-charging version.
+All derivatives feature the multimedia system, R-Link, as standard which can now feature Android Auto smartphone-mirroring.
+To enable drivers to control the infotainment system's functions without taking their eyes off the road, R-Link features a big seven-inch display, steering wheel-mounted controls and voice recognition.
 It also delivers integrated connectivity with motoring services and applications available from the R-Link Store.
 Other standard ZOE features include Bluetooth, climate control, cruise control, Bluetooth, a Renault keycard and a speed limiter function.
 Programmable pre-conditioning heats or cools ZOE's cabin when the vehicle is charging, so when the driver gets into the car, the cabin is just the right temperature and battery charge is saved in use.
 As a further neat touch, this can be activated remotely via the owner's smartphone.

 Cost of Ownership

-We need to emphasise again that once you've paid the upfront cost of the car, you'll still need to budget around £70 per month for the hire of the battery.
+Unless you go for the much pricier 'Full Purchase' ZOE acquistion option, we need to emphasise again that once you've paid the upfront cost of the car, you'll still need to budget around £70 per month for the hire of the battery.
 This covers you for use of the battery for 36 months and up to 7,500 miles per year and adds just over £2,500 to the three-year costs of running the ZOE.
 This brings with it a bunch of its own calculations.
 Add the £2 per day additional electricity costs and this would buy you maybe 750 miles of travel per month in a diesel supermini, or to put it another way, more than your ZOE battery hire agreement is buying you.
-We've talked about range elsewhere in this test but the stats bear repeating: a real world figure of 106 miles for a model with the 22kWh battery or a much more maneageable range of 186 miles for a version with the preferrable 'Z.E.
+We've talked about range elsewhere in this test but the stats bear repeating: a real world figure of 186 miles for a standard model with the hi-tech 'Z.E.
 40' 41kWh battery.
-Forget the NEDC test cycle readings quoted for these two derivatives (respectively 149 and 250 miles): they're just not achievable in normal motoring.
+Forget the NEDC test cycle readings quoted for this derivative (250 miles): it's just not achievable in normal motoring.
 Three key technologies assist in giving the car respectable range; bi-modal regenerative braking, a heat pump and MICHELIN Energy E-V tyres.
 Customers also get a clever Chameleon charger that can replenish up to 80% of battery power in around an hour if you find the right public charging station.
-All ZOEs sold to private customers are supplied with a fully-installed 7kW fast-charging box that enables convenient charging at home - you're looking at around 4 hours with the smaller 22kW battery or 7-8 hours with the bigger-capacity Z.E.40 battery.
-Less powerful charging sources obviously take much longer and if you plug your ZOE into a normal domestic socket, it'll take up to 9 hours to replenish its charge, whatever model you happen to have chosen.
+All ZOEs sold to private customers are supplied with a fully-installed 7kW fast-charging box that enables convenient charging at home - you're looking at around 7-8 hours with the Z.E.40 battery.
+Less powerful charging sources obviously take much longer and if you plug your ZOE into a normal domestic socket, it'll take up to 9 hours to replenish its charge.
+At point of purchase, you'll be given the option to go for a model fitted out to faster-charging 'Q90' status.
+This charges the ZOE from 0-80 per cent full in just over an hour when using a 43kW charge point.
 Where the ZOE scores a knockout blow is if you need to travel into congestion zones.
 London offers 100% exemption while Westminster council offers four hours free parking and a number of charging points.
 Renault still hasn't fully got round the issue that most urban drivers have to leave their cars parked on the street and so have no practical way of recharging from a home power point.

 Luxury carpet, Electric rear windows, Hill start assist, Bluetooth hands free phone with voice control system, Electric power steering, Chameleon charger, Trip computer, Electric adjustable heated door mirrors...